 Fire Extinguishers – What Are The Different Classes or Types?

-There are various types of fire extinguishers divided by class to help contain different magnitudes of fires.
+Various types of fire extinguishers are divided by class to help contain different magnitudes of fires.
 For the one you’re using to be effective, it needs to be the right type for the emergency taking place.

 There are five types of fire extinguishers: